islamozbek/javascript-basic-drag-drop/README.md

-# javascript-basit-drag-drop
-Drag drop with Javascript
+# Drag drop with Javascript